ucsb-cs24-m24/cs24-m24/_lab/lab05.md

 Note: a=ace, k=king, q=queen, j=jack

-## Approach for the second implementation
+## Approach for the custom BST implementation of the game

 **In your second implementation of the game**, you must implement the binary search trees yourself in `card_list.h` and `card_list.cpp`.
 Don't worry about balancing the binary search trees (though you can try